singleslit/singleslit/README.md

 And then, I discovered coding as a tool to innovate.

-"If you live each day as if it was your last, someday you will most certainly be right"
+"If you live each day as if it was your last, someday you will most certainly be right"-Steve Jobs

 <!---
 singleslit/singleslit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.